rohannyati65/rohannyati65/README.md

 - 👋 Hi, I’m @rohannyati65
 - 👀 Python Enthusiast
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning DSA and Sql
 - 💞️ I’m looking to collaborate on Python Projects
 - 📫 How to reach me rohannyati65@gmail.com